BANG Arts Festivals, Richmond Professional Institute,

 -

-collection of about five top Commercial Art & Design students at
+a collection of about five top Commercial Art & Design students

-RPI.
-I know Suzanne Mastraco, designed the Judith Dunn dance
+at RPI.
+I know Suzanne Mastracco, designed the Judith

-silkscreen, but I am not sure who were the other designers.
-The concept
+Dunn dance silkscreen, but I am not sure who were the other

-was to have each person responsible to design a page for a specific event
+each person responsible to design a page for a specific event and then

 inserted into a plain brown paper bag and shrink sealed in plastic wrap